-Description of the key audit matter How the matter was addressed in our audit The Fund's debt investment portfolio makes up 88% of total assets (by value) and is considered to be the key driver of the Fund's capital and revenue performance.
-We do not consider these investments to be Our procedures over the completeness, existence and valuation of the Fund's debt investment portfolio included, but were not limited to: at high risk of significant misstatement, or to be subject to a significant level of judgment, because they comprise liquid, quoted investments that are held by third party • Documenting the processes in place to record investment transactions and to value the portfolio; custodians.
-However, due to their materiality in the context of the financial statements as a whole, they are considered of most significance in the audit of the • Agreeing the valuation of 100% of the debt investment portfolio to externally quoted prices; and financial statements. • Agreeing 100% of the debt investment portfolio to independently received third party confirmations.
-No material exceptions were noted as part of our testing.
+Description of the key audit matter

+The Fund's debt investment portfolio makes up 96% of total assets (by value) and is considered to be the key driver of the Fund's capital and revenue performance.
+We do not consider these investments to be at high risk of significant misstatement, or to be the subject to a significant level of judgement, because they comprise liquid, quoted investments that are held by third party custodians.
+However, due to their materiality in the context of the financial statements as a whole, they are considered of most significance in the audit of the financial statements.